 Optimising: Making the most effective use of key processes and generating, and implementing, explicit ideas for improvement.

 Sustaining: Ensuring that solutions and new ways of working are sustained and are further improved upon by wiring them in and training Change Agents and line management alike.
 Adapting solutions as required.

-We focus on nine sources of waste that LeanSmart targets for rapid, sustainable results
+We focus on nine sources of waste that LeanSmart targets for lasting impact

 - Scrap/rework – manufacturing example: production lots discarded throughout the process due to poor quality.